SaumonNet/proxmox-nixos/README.md

 This project is a port of the [Proxmox Hypervisor](https://www.proxmox.com/) on NixOS.

-⚠️ Proxmox-NixOS is still **experimental** and we do not advise it to run in on production machines.
+⚠️ Proxmox-NixOS is still **experimental** and we do not advise running it on production machines.
 Do it at your own risk and only if you are ready to fix issues by yourself.

 ## Quick start